Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ![VMWare Workstation Player 8](/assets/uploads/VM_Post/VMWare/VMWare_8.webp)

-- Inside the live session, Click on the top right corner and click on the "Settings" icon.
-Alternatively, you can press on Windows or the Super key to open the "Activities overview" and then type "Settings" to access it.
-Now, Navigate to "Displays", and under "Resolution", select a different resolution to adjust the window size initially.
+- Inside the live session, click on the top right corner and click on the "Settings" icon.
+Alternatively, you can press on the windows/super key to open the "Activities overview" and then type "Settings" to access it.
+Now, Navigate to "Displays", under "Resolution" select a different resolution to adjust the window size initially.

 ![VMWare Workstation Player 9](/assets/uploads/VM_Post/VMWare/VMWare_9.webp)